sampalmer/set-default-browser/README.md

 `SetDefaultBrowser "Google Chrome"`

 # Compatibility
-Written for Windows 10, but may stop working in a later Windows update
+Written for Windows 10.
+Works by automating the Control Panel user interface, so this may stop working in a future Windows update.